xiaolitongxue666/xiaolitongxue666.github.io/_posts/2024-09-10-How-to-setting-angular-proxy.md

 this.http.get('/api/Rooms/').pipe(timeout(8000));
 ```

 ### Step 4: Refresh the Web Page and Check the Response

-The data returned should be the same as the result from the  command.
+The response json data should be the same as the result from the curl command `curl http://localhost:3000/api/Rooms`.

 ## Checking the Effect of the `changeOrigin` Option